lcastri/darko-peopleflow/README.md

 ```

 ### Planning
-The ROS-Causal_HRISim includes the [PetriNetPlans](https://github.com/francescodelduchetto/PetriNetPlans) to define predefined plans for the TIAGo robot.
+darko-peopleflow includes the [PetriNetPlans](https://github.com/francescodelduchetto/PetriNetPlans) to define predefined plans for the TIAGo robot.
 The plan is a combination of actions and conditions that can be defined to create your own plan.
 Three different folders have been pre-created for plans, actions, and conditions, and they are:
 * hrisim_plans
 * hrisim_actions
 * hrisim_conditions